 Just as corporate weapon Christianity herded Europe’s people into a Dark Age of ignorance, corporate weapon technology is herding us into a new Dark Age of suspicion, paranoia and fostered anti-science.

-Thus, the long-term, public example of better leaders – common knowledge for everyone – is more important to society than the latest, high-tech secrets known only by a privileged few.
-Complete transparency would be even more beneficial.
+Thus, the long-term, public example of better leaders – common knowledge for everyone – is more important to society than the latest high-tech secrets known only by a privileged few.
+Near-total transparency would be even more beneficial.
 The application of correct knowledge creates wealth.
 Common knowledge is more fruitful than secrets stockpiled in obscurity for their status-value.
 In the commerce of ideas, distribution creates wealth, and generosity leads to prosperity.

 Competitive education is about as sensible as for-profit sex.
 Both are cooperative endeavors where competition is a losing proposition.
 Short-term, it produces trivial gains or outright loss; long-term cooperation offers more promise.

 Learning Networks could stretch and entwine with a lot more elegance than clumsy production/consumption machinery.
 We could do this at little expense for much greater rewards.